10 Easy? Steps to the Maintenance Records and the Pilot Applicant

 I am guessing that you are planning on a career as a professional pilot.
 I hope this page together will help pilot applicants understand aircraft maintenance records, and why it is so important to ensure compliance.
 It would be a shame to blemish your FAA record with an inadvertent violation of the FAR's.

 Step 2.
 Look for a 100 hour inspection (if we need it) within the last 100 hours from the current tach time.
 The 100 hour entries could be in the Aircraft, Engine, and Propeller logbooks.
-If you see an entry in the aircraft/airframe logbook that says" I certify that the AIRCRAFT has received a 100 hour inspection and was found to be AIRWORTHY" you don't need to look in the other records.
+If you see an entry in the aircraft/airframe logbook that says "I certify that the AIRCRAFT has received a 100 hour inspection and was found to be AIRWORTHY......" you don't need to look in the other records.
+If the word "aircraft" has been substituted with the word "airframe", then you will need to find similar entries in the engine and propeller records (certifiying the engine and propeller as airworthy).

 Step 3.
 Look for the ELT 91.207D inspection within the last 12 calendar months.

 Step 4.
 Look for the ELT battery due date.
 It should have been replaced within the last 2 years typically.
+There should be an entry that mentions the expiration date on the battery.
+Knowing that it expires when it reaches 50% of it's shelf life is nice to know, but it doesn't answer the question of "is the battery expired?"

 Step 5.
 Look for the FAR 91.413 Transponder Inspection.
 It should have been done within the last 24 calendar months.
+If the aircraft is equipped with a Transponder, it must have the inspection.

 Step 9.
-Airworthiness LIMITATIONS (life limits) Some planes have life limit parts.
+Airworthiness LIMITATIONS (life limits) Some planes have life limited parts.
 A CESSNA 152/172 do not have any such limits, but a PIPER SEMINOLE has a limit of 14,663 hours.
 A PIPER TOMAHAWK however has the following limits:

 From the FAA type certificate for the PA-38-112 - all S/N: